 For marine conservation opportunities we recommend you visit WiseOceans and sign up to their weekly job alert email.

-Mexican Caribbean Manta Ray Project Volunteer positions (NAME-Volunteer App Caribbean 2017)
+Mexican Caribbean Manta Ray Project Volunteer positions (NAME-Volunteer App Mexico Caribbean 2018)

-Mexican Caribbean Manta Ray Project is looking for enthusiast volunteers that want to collaborate with us during our field trips and database registration.
+Mexican Caribbean Manta Ray Project is looking for enthusiastic volunteers that want to collaborate with us during our field trips and database registration.

-The data collected throughout the program will be used to inform both local communities and international parties about the conservation measures and management initiatives necessary to successfully protect charismatics megafauna, notably manta rays and whale sharks.
+The data collected throughout the program will be used to inform both local communities and international parties, about the conservation measures and management initiatives necessary to successfully protect charismatic marine megafauna, notably manta rays and whale sharks.

 Volunteer positions are limited to 8 individuals per month.

 Volunteers will have an instructor who will assist you and be in charge of managing the volunteers’ tasks.

 - Follow your instructor indications at any time and procedures related with the task assigned to your person.